qmugnier/pm4py-ws/README.md

 Relicensing of the project, i.e., for commercial/proprietary use of the library is possible as well.
-For more information: http://pm4py.org or send an email to: sebastiaan.van.zelst<at>fit.fraunhofer.de
+For more information: http://pm4py.org or send an email to: sebastiaan.van.zelst'at'fit.fraunhofer.de
 ====================================================